HamishPayne/CODE-WORDS/Classroom/Week-02/readme.md

 ![](modulartypefaceslides.gif)
 *Some quick group research we did in class on modular typefaces and their designers*

-The designer that I found during our research session was Benoit Bodhuin
+The designer that I found during our research session was [benoit bodhuin](https://www.instagram.com/benoitbodhuin/?hl=en), a type designer from France.